topilskiyak/sirr-article-habr/README.md

 Main files:
 DATASPHERE.md - a guide on how to start running code on [Yandex.Cloud Datasphere](https://cloud.yandex.com/en-ru/services/datasphere)
 datasphere.ipynb - all-in-one notebook made for running on [Yandex.Cloud Datasphere](https://cloud.yandex.com/en-ru/services/datasphere) (comments are in russian)
+google_colab.ipynb - all-in-one notebook made for running on [Google Colaboratory](https://colab.research.google.com/notebooks/intro.ipynb) (comments are in russian)

 Extra:
 article_images - directory containing images from the article and the notebooks